github/docs/content/rest/guides/scripting-with-the-rest-api-and-ruby.md

 {% endwarning %}

-### Authenticating with a {% data variables.product.prodname_pat_generic %}
+### Authenticating with a {% data variables.product.pat_generic %}

-If you want to use the {% data variables.product.company_short %} REST API for personal use, you can create a {% data variables.product.prodname_pat_generic_title_case %} (PAT).
-For more information about creating a PAT, see "[AUTOTITLE](/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)."
+If you want to use the {% data variables.product.company_short %} REST API for personal use, you can create a {% data variables.product.pat_generic %}.
+For more information about creating a {% data variables.product.pat_generic %}, see "[AUTOTITLE](/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)."

 First, require the `octokit` library.
-Then, create an instance of `Octokit` by passing your PAT as the `access_token` option.
-In the following example, replace `YOUR-TOKEN` with your PAT.
+Then, create an instance of `Octokit` by passing your {% data variables.product.pat_generic %} as the `access_token` option.
+In the following example, replace `YOUR-TOKEN` with your {% data variables.product.pat_generic %}.

 ```ruby
 require 'octokit'